-RPT-Fitch Affirms Japan's Taiyo Life at IFS 'A'; Outlook Stable
+RPT-Fitch affirms Japan's Taiyo Life at IFS 'A'; outlook stable

 Fitch Ratings has affirmed Japan-based Taiyo Life Insurance Company’s (Taiyo Life) Insurer Financial Strength (IFS) rating at ‘A’.
 The Outlook is Stable.

-The IFS rating reflects the company’s growing profitable protection insurance business and its strong capitalisation.
-Due to its overall solid fundamentals, Taiyo Life is increasingly important to T&D Life Group, contributing to the group’s improving financial strength.
+The IFS rating reflects the company’s steadily growing and profitable protection insurance business and strong capitalisation.
+Taiyo Life’s increasing importance to T&D Life Group due to its overall solid fundamentals contributes to the group’s improving financial strength.

+Taiyo Life’s underwriting fundamentals continue to improve due to its increased efforts to promote protection products, which are more profitable than its other products.
+The insurer’s policy amount in force continued to grow, at 3.9% yoy in the financial year ended March 2013 (FYE13), faster than that at most other Japanese traditional life insurers.

-The company’s financial leverage increased to 21.5% at end-March 2014 from 15.8% a year earlier, because Taiyo Life issued dated subordinated debts of JPY50bn in September 2013.
-This is high among IFS ‘A’ category domestic peers, but is still considered consistent with an ‘A’ rating.
+The company’s financial leverage declined to 15.8% at end-March 2013 from 20.5% a year earlier.
+Fitch estimates its pro forma financial leverage as of end-March 2013 was 22.0%, if an increase in subordinated debt by JPY50bn in September 2013 is included.
+This is relatively high among IFS ‘A’ category domestic peers, but is still considered consistent with an ‘A’ rating.

 Taiyo Life provides insurance for households, mainly for elderly women who have been its core customers thus far.